softworkz/emby-wiki/Playback-Check-ins.md

 After this API call is made, the server dashboard will update to reflect that the user is not currently playing an item.

+## Manually marking watched/unwatched

+An Item can be marked watched manually by sending a POST to

+/Users/{UserId}/PlayedItems/{Id}

+To mark an item unwatched, send a DELETE to

+/Users/{UserId}/PlayedItems/{Id}

 ## More Info

 For more information on these three methods, consult the Swagger API documentation.
 The [MediaBrowser.ApiClient](https://github.com/MediaBrowser/MediaBrowser.ApiClient) repository also has examples of these methods.